 The Student Chairperson is selected in late October and is always an individual who has extensive experience with the program and Villanova.
 The Chairperson is responsible for working with the Student Life Office to develop the content of the program.
 In addition he or she selects, trains and supervises the members of the Steering Committee and is the student leader with the most responsibility for the program.
-Ashley Traczuk, the Student Chairperson for the 2013 Orientation program, is a Junior in the College of Nursing from Ocean City, NJ.
-Ashley was a member of the Orientation Steering Committee in 2012 and was an Orientation Counselor for the 2011 New Student Orientation program.
+Haley Randall, the Student Chairperson for the 2019 Orientation program, is a Junior in the School of Arts & Sciences from Syracuse, NY.
+Haley was a member of the Orientation Steering Committee in 2018 and was an Orientation Counselor for the 2017 New Student Orientation program.

 Approximately twenty students serve in the role of Administrative Assistants, or AA's, and are often referred to as the "backbone" of the Orientation program.
 These students work hard behind the scenes to make sure all of the physical aspects of the program are in order.
 The AA's have many responsibilities within the program, including facilitating group discussions, interacting with different orientation groups, completing administrative tasks, preparing for and managing events, and answering questions at the Information Center.
 These dedicated students are a key component of the Orientation staff and strive to have the program run smoothly and be successful.